ACIT4040/ACIT4040-Contract-Template/README.md

 ## Expectations
 ### Participation
-Every group member is expected to put in at least 13h/week of activity ...
+Every group member must put in at least [13h/168h] per week of activity ...

 If a member cannot meet this expectation, this person is expected to plead for mercy ...